 Immediate Impacts and Benefits of Exploration

 - Drill lines are typically spaced 800 metres apart with holes placed at 200-metre intervals along each line, thus affecting relatively few land holders within the targeted exploration area.
+Infill drilling, where required, is closer spaced.

 Long-term Impacts and Benefits of Exploration

-- If successful, the exploration programme provides the only opportunity to delineate additional resources that may significantly increase the life of the Kwale mine.
+- If successful, the exploration programme provides the only opportunity to delineate additional resources that may significantly increase the life of the Kwale Mine.

 - An extension of the life of mine will generate additional export revenues, taxation, royalties and broader economic output beyond the current mine life.